South Bend, Indiana: Newspaper

 One major daily newspaper serves the South Bend metro area: the South Bend Tribune.
-It is distributed throughout the Michiana region seven days per week.
-The South Bend Tribune is owned by GateHouse Media, part of the Gannett system, which publishes 156 daily newspapers in 39 states.

 Radio

 South Bend's radio stations' formats include public radio, sports radio, classical music, religious, country, classic rock, pop, and urban contemporary, among others.

 Television

 As of the 2016–17 rankings, the South Bend-Elkhart designated market area is the 96th largest market in the United States, with 310,170 homes (0.27% of the U.S. population).
 Most of the major television networks have affiliates in the Michiana area.

 Television stations broadcasting in the Greater South Bend area include: